abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Checkpoints_Ch_09.md

 ```

 ## 9.5 ##
-Constructors are special methods that are used to create objects of an class.
+Constructors are special methods that are used to create objects of a class.

 An ordinary method will have a return type but constructors does not, not even void.